Have you heard of Antigua and Barbuda? Not Antigua in Guatemala.

-A night at this resort is $212 USD for a room with 1 bed.
+A night at Jolly Beach Resort is $212 USD for a room with 1 bed.
 They offer other activities that I was unaware of.
 For example, an all-day cruise around the island and jet skiing.

 Reservations are highly recommended.
 They have 3 tour times: 9 am, 11am, and 1 pm.
 Price is $50 USD for persons over the age of 4.
 Price includes the snorkeling gear and free rum punch.